adamsiedlecki/AI-strawberry-classifier-model/README.txt

 5. pip install -q pyyaml h5py  # Required to save models in HDF5 format
 6. Install CUDA Toolkit 10.1 from Nvidia - the newest doesn't work

 As far this program has about 65% accuracy  on current dataset.
-I guess that is not bad, because I learning TF last night.
+I guess that is not bad, because I started learning TF last night.